 - The 7 stages are: No Impairment, Mild Decline, Continued Mild Decline, Moderate Decline, Moderately Severe Decline, Severe Decline and Very Severe Decline

-- The symptoms in each stage can vary from person to person.
-Stages can also overlap considerably which makes it difficult to place an Alzheimer’s patient in a specific stage
+- The symptoms in each stage can vary from person to person and stages can also overlap considerably which makes it difficult to place a person with Alzheimer’s in a specific stage

 Alzheimer’s is a progressive disease of the brain that slowly causes impairment in memory and cognitive function.
-Alzheimer’s Disease is the most common form of dementia, and it is a disease that drastically changes the lives of patients and their families.
+Alzheimer’s Disease is the most common form of dementia, and it is a disease that drastically changes the lives of individuals who are diagnosed and their families.

 There are currently more than 24 million people with dementia worldwide, and this number is expected to increase to more than 81 million by 2040 -if, that is, a cure is not found.
 Dementia is the term applied to a group of symptoms that negatively impact memory.

 According to the National Institute on Aging, the causes of Alzheimer’s are not completely understood.
 There has been some evidence to support genetics, age-related changes, and health/environmental factors as essential underlying causes.
 What scientists do know is that Alzheimer’s disease involves an unexplained failure of brain cells.
 Research is ongoing for why brain cells fail, a phenomenon that is not clearly understood.

 There are two categories of genes that have been found to influence whether a person develops a disease:

 - Risk Genes